 Olive Ridley Turtles in Maldives

-There are no records of Olive ridley turtles ever nesting in the Maldives, nor of any pregnant females.
+There are very few documented records of olive ridley turtles nesting in the Maldives.
 They appear to be most common offshore and most of the recorded turtles were either sub-adults or adult females.
-Though previous studies report no particular season for encountering Olive ridley turtles in the Maldives, more recent data suggest that this species is most often seen entangled in ghost nets between January and April.
-The turtles are likely on their way to or from their nesting beaches in India and encounter marine debris along the way.
+Though previous studies report no particular season for encountering olive ridley turtles in the Maldives, more recent data suggest that this species is most often seen entangled in ghost nets between January and April.
+The turtles are likely on their way to or from their nesting beaches in India and Sri Lanka and encounter marine debris along the way.

 Olive Ridley Turtle Conservation Status